-The Commission intends to fund transformative projects that make specific improvements designed to reduce congestion in highly traveled and highly congested corridors through performance improvements that balance transportation improvements, community impacts, and that provide environmental benefits.

-The Commission encourages projects that align with the state's climate goals and that manage congestion through innovative strategies and encourage multimodal solutions.
+The Commission allocates intends to funds to transformative projects that make specific improvements designed to reduce congestion in highly traveled and highly congested corridors through transportation, environmental, and community access improvements.
+The Commission encourages nominating projects that align with the state's climate goals, manage congestion through innovative strategies, and encourage-include multimodal solutions.

-These improvements may be on the state highway system, local streets and roads, public transit facilities, bicycle and pedestrian facilities, or required mitigation or restoration or some combination thereof.
-To the extent beneficial, cost effective and practicable, proposed nominations should incorporate complete street elements into projects, including but not limited to elements that improve the quality of bicycle and pedestrian facilities and that improve safety for all users of transportation facilities.
+These improvements may be on the state highway system, local streets and roads, public transit facilities, bicycle, and pedestrian facilities, or required mitigation or restoration or some combination thereof.
+To the extent beneficial, cost-effective, and practicable, proposed nominations should incorporate complete street elements into projects, including but not limited to elements that improve the quality of bicycle and pedestrian facilities and that improve safety for all users of transportation facilities.